omni/bridge-ui/README.md

   - add/remove validators
   - set daily limits on both bridges
   - set maximum per transaction limit on both bridges
+  - set minimum required signatures from validators in order to relay a user's transaction
+- Administrator for Validator Contract (representation of a multisig contract):
   - upgrade contracts in case of vulnerability
-  - set minimum required signatures from validators in order to relay a user's transaction
+- Upgrade administrator for Bridge Contract (representation of a multisig contract):
+  - upgrade contracts in case of vulnerability
 - Validator Role :
   - provide 100% uptime to relay transactions
   - listen for Deposit events on Home bridge to mint erc20 token on Foreign bridge